credmark/credmark-model-framework-py/docs/source/how_to.md

         return {'message': 'Hello world!'}
 ```

-From your model's `run()` method, you can access `self.context` which gives you access to the context chain id, block number, a configured web3 instance, ledger data access, the ability to call other models, and more.
+From your model's `run()` method, you can access `self.context` which gives you access to the context of chain id, block number, a configured web3 instance, and utilitie to access ledger data, to call other models, and more.
 See {class}`credmark.cmf.model.context.ModelContext` for more details.

 ## Run a Model